 A promotion can mean one of two things.
 It could mean an activity that supports a certain cause, venture, or aim.
 Or it could mean elevating someone to a higher position.
 Either way, you’ll need to make use of a promotion letter in order to make people aware of either situation.
 You may also see Letter Samples.

 With the help of a promotion letter, you’ll be giving specific information based on whatever you’re trying to promote or address.
-So if you’re going to promote your business’ products or if you’re going to tell an employee that he or she is getting a promotion, then all you need to do is learn how to create and write a proper promotion letter.
+So if you’re going to promote your business’ products or if you’re going to tell an employee that he or she is getting a promotion, then all you need to do is learn how to create and write a proper promotion letter in PDF.

 Catering Sales Promotion Letter